Udet U 1: Design

+Development

 In the summer of 1921, a new aviation company was formed using the WWI German flying ace Ernst Udet's name.
 William Pohl from Milwaukee, Hans Henry Herrmann and Erich Scheuermann joined the company to fund the aircraft before postwar treaty restrictions were lifted on aircraft production, with the intent of building an inexpensive aircraft for the American market.
 The builders produced and flew the U 1 five months before the formation of the Udet Flugzeubau GmbH company.